bransonngai/tvdatafeed/README.md

+# Fixed the selenium problem
+I kept selenium coz its still better than the new version (v2.0)

 # **TvDatafeed**

 A simple TradingView historical Data Downloader.
 Tvdatafeed allows downloading upto 5000 bars on any of the supported timeframe.